 Recently, I stumbled upon an article written on the codesigned blog, entitled “4 Reasons Why No One Uses Your Company Intranet”.
-The post resonated with me, highlighting some of the main points we try to make when emphasizing that sharepoint reporting is essential for improving, above all else, User Adoption.
+The post resonated with me, highlighting some of the main points we try to make when emphasizing that SharePoint reporting is essential for improving, above all else, user adoption.
 The article made some great points about how simply investing in an intranet does not necessarily mean you will see widespread employee usage.
 The post then provided some common explanations as to why employees are simply not using the intranet.

-This post will essentially piggy back off these common explanations, and offer analytical solutions to help improve each weak spot in your Intranet strategy.
+This post will essentially piggyback off these common explanations and offer analytical solutions to help improve each weak spot in your Intranet strategy.

-Your Intranet Is Not User Friendly
+Your Intranet Is Not User-Friendly

 The Analytics Answer: Search & Navigation Reports

 Take control of your intranet visitor engagement by understanding common navigation paths.
-CardioLog Anaytics SaaS’s sophisticated SharePoint usage reporting offers this impressive navigation Force-Directed graph to show the common navigation paths in the intranet portal.
-Those paths that are more common appear thicker, as opposed to those who are less common and that appear thinner.
-By selecting a Page Title from the graph on the left hand side, the graph will dynamically reflect any navigation paths that will relate to that title.
+CardioLog Anaytics SaaS‘s sophisticated SharePoint usage reporting offers this impressive navigation Force-Directed graph to show the common navigation paths in the intranet portal.
+Those paths that are more common appear thicker, as opposed to those that are less common and that appear thinner.
+By selecting a Page Title from the graph on the left-hand side, the graph will dynamically reflect any navigation paths that relate to that title.
 This is essential for understanding how your users are navigating through the portal and thus attaining those valuable insights to be able to make actionable changes.
 You can place important content on pages in which you see have the most views, and then relay additional content to pages that follow the navigation path.
-This can be done by creating buttons on a page or by placing unobstrusive message bars to help users navigate to content along a navigation path you would like for them to follow.
+This can be done by creating buttons on a page or by placing unobtrusive message bars to help users navigate to content along a navigation path you would like for them to follow.